rs3vans/krypto/README.md

 A [Kotlin](https://kotlinlang.org/) library for strong, two-way encryption.

 ## Overview
-`krypto` makes strong, two-way encryption easier to deal with when developing in Kotlin.
+`krypto` makes strong, two-way encryption easier to deal with when developing in Kotlin (or Java).

 `krypto` is more or less a wrapper around the
 [Java Cryptography Architecture](http://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html)